Congratulations, you’re getting married! Now it’s time to start planning.

-- Do you want a completely hands-off, no stress service?
+- Do you want a completely hands-off, no-stress service?

 - Or do you want to keep your hands on the steering wheel, but have the support and guidance you need for a perfect day?

 1. Day-Of: This option is designed for couples who love the challenge of the hands-on approach, but want to make sure that all of their hard work goes off without a hitch on the big day.
-Because the wedding planner’s duties everything to do with the big day – wedding day timeline, scheduling and managing vendors, theme and decor, guests lists – this is the most popular choice for soon-to-be brides.
+Because the wedding planner’s duties everything to do with the big day – wedding day timeline, scheduling, and managing vendors, theme and decor, guests lists – this is the most popular choice for soon-to-be brides.

 2. Partial: A partial wedding planner service is a relationship that starts on day 1 of your planning journey.
-The average cost of wedding planner for this type of service varies depending on how “partial” you want the service to be and usually comes packaged with a minimum amount of hours.
+The average cost of a wedding planner for this type of service varies depending on how “partial” you want the service to be and usually comes packaged with a minimum amount of hours.
 Above and beyond Day-Of services, you can choose help with specific aspects of the wedding.

 - Package A – $1500 to $3000: Choose any 3 items from the list we just mentioned.

 - Average Package B – $3000 to $3500: A minimum of 48 hours.